 “Isabel’s Bed” is a gentle, amusing, charter-driven read, filled with kindness and comedy that lifted my spirits.
-It deals honestly but sympathetically with story of Harriet Mahoney, a wannabe writer running for cover from a recently failed twelve year relationship with a man she now sees has always been a jerk.
+It deals honestly but sympathetically with the story of Harriet Mahoney, a wannabe writer running for cover from a recently failed twelve-year relationship with a man she now sees has always been a jerk.

 Although the story is told from Harriet’s point of view, she is one of the most ordinary and most passive characters in a novel which is dominated by colourful, larger than life people.
 Yet Harriet does not fade into the background or become just a cypher for observing more interesting people.
 In a way, the whole book is about her building a more solid understanding of herself and acting upon it.